lolouk44/CurrentCost_HA_CC/README.md

   required: true
   type: string
 ### name:
   description: Friendly name to use for the frontend.
-Default to "Serial sensor".
+Default to "Current Cost".
   required: false
   type: string
 ### baudrate:
   description: Baudrate of the serial port.
 57600 is the value needed for EnviR devices.
   required: false
   default: 57600 Bps
+  type: integer
+### devices:
+  description: List of appliance numbers paired with a CurrentCost sensor
+  required: false
+  default: 0
   type: integer